GrizzHacks/Beginners-Portal/UnityPlayerControl/README.md

 }
 ```
 This will give us access to all of the basic Unity methods and should be the only namespace we need for the time being
-> It's important that the name of the class is the same as the name of the script you created (which is why spaces will not work) and that it inherits from [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html)
+> It's important that the name of the class is the same as the name of the script you created (which is why spaces will not work) and that it inherits from MonoBehaviour.

 Now we're going to write a function called `FixedUpdate`.
 Make sure your code now looks like this: